Ashleigh Ward: Club career

 In New Zealand, Ward played football for Canterbury United Pride, and was part of the Pride team that won the 2014 and 2016 New Zealand Women's National Leagues.
 She also played college soccer for Boston College Eagles in the United States.
 She made one appearance for Boston College Eagles in December 2013.
 After moving to London, Ward started playing for Actonians in England, and was the team's captain.
 In June 2021, she was part of the Actonians team that lost the final of the Capital Women's Senior Cup to Queen's Park Rangers.
 Later in the year, she scored as Actonians beat Harlow Town 8–1.
 In 2022, she had a trial with an English FA Women's Championship club, and in August 2022, she signed for Women's Championship side Southampton.

 International career

 Ward played for New Zealand under-17s in the buildup to the 2010 FIFA U-17 Women's World Cup, but was dropped before the tournament.
 She played all three of New Zealand under-20s matches at the 2012 FIFA U-20 Women's World Cup, and was in their squad for the 2014 tournament.

 In November 2021, Ward was called up to the senior team.
 She was the only uncapped player in the squad.
 She made her debut on 30 November against South Korea.
 She replaced New Zealand captain Ali Riley, who was injured.
 In February 2022, she was named in the New Zealand squad for the 2022 SheBelieves Cup.
 She was ruled out of a 2022 match against Norway due to an injury.
+She was not selected for the 2023 FIFA Women's World Cup; she had been a part of the New Zealand pre-event training camp.